 This can be a simple spreadsheet, and should also include budget information if you're planning to outsource the content creation, or a time estimate if you're producing it yourself.

 5. Audit and plan your earned media campaigns.

 Evaluating your previous earned media against your current goals can help you get an idea of where to focus your time.
 Look at where your traffic and leads are coming from (if that's your goal) and rank each earned media source from most effective to least effective.

-This process involves much of the same process: You need to evaluate your existing paid media across each platform (e.g., Google AdWords, Facebook, Twitter, etc.) to figure out what's likely to help you meet your current goals.
+This process involves much of the same process: You need to evaluate your existing paid media across each platform (e.g. Google AdWords, Facebook, Twitter, etc.) to figure out what's most likely to help you meet your current goals.

-If you've been spending a lot of money on AdWords and haven't seen the results you'd hoped for, maybe it's time to refine your approach, or scrap it altogether and focus on another platform that seems to be yielding better results.
-(Check out this free AdWords guide for more on how to leverage it for business.)
+If you've spent a lot of money on AdWords and haven't seen the results you'd hoped for, maybe it's time to refine your approach, or scrap it altogether and focus on another platform that seems to be yielding better results.

-By the end of the process, you should have a clear idea of which paid media platforms you want to continue using, and which (if any) you'd like to scrap.
+By the end of the process, you should have a clear idea of which paid media platforms you want to continue using, and which (if any) you'd like to remove from your strategy.

-You've done the planning and the research, and you now have a solid vision of the elements that are going to make up your digital marketing strategy.
-Here’s what you should have so far:
+You've done the planning and the research, and you now have a solid vision of the elements that will make up your digital marketing strategy.

-- A spreadsheet of your existing owned, earned and paid media
+- An inventory of your existing owned, earned, and paid media

 - An owned content creation plan or wish list